andredriem/KarmaTrain/README.md

 # KarmaTrain
-Python command-line application to gatter submissions data from reddit over time.
+Python aplication to gather and vizualize reddit statistical data.